princeibs/celo-101-tutorial/README.md

 ```
 The code snippet above contains two functions: `cost(string calldata name)` and `validName(string calldata name)`
 * `cost(string calldata name)` takes in the name to be used for the Naming System and determine the the cost of using the name based on it’s length.
 The function first validates the name before returning the amount in eth of using the name.
 * `validName(string calldata name)` checks and validates the length of a name.
 It returns a boolean indicating whether a name is valid or not.

-Let’s add some more functions to the contract:
+Let’s add more functions to the contract:

 ```solidity
     // Add new name to the register